 (Hosaholalu, southern India, 1200s AD)

 Throughout the time of the Persian Empire and the Roman Empire, through the Middle Ages and beyond, donkeys were very common all over Africa, Europe, and Asia.
 In this carving from a Hindu temple in medieval India, the donkey is about to bray to announce the birth of Krishna, but Vasudeva, who is sneaking Krishna to safety in a basket, begs the donkey to be quiet so he won't wake up the prison guards (compare this story to the birth of Jesus).

 Learn by doing: go see a donkey in the zoo or at a state fair

 More about horses

 Wonders of Donkeys, by Sigmund Lavine and Vincent Scuro (1979).
-For kids.
+Easy reading.